BandRouteNet: An Adaptive Band Routing Neural Network for EEG Artifact Removal: Experimental Settings

 \subsection{Datasets}

-To evaluate the denoising performance of the proposed model, we adopt the EEGDenoiseNet benchmark~\cite{eegdenoisenet}, which is widely used in deep learning-based EEG denoising studies.
-The dataset consists of 4515 clean EEG signals, 3400 electrooculogram (EOG) artifact signals, and 5598 electromyogram (EMG) artifact signals.
-Each sample has a duration of 2 seconds with a sampling rate of 256 Hz.
+To evaluate the denoising performance of the proposed model, we adopt the EEGDenoiseNet benchmark ~\cite{eegdenoisenet}.
+The dataset contains 4515 clean EEG segments, 3400 electrooculogram (EOG) artifact segments, and 5598 electromyogram (EMG) artifact segments.
+Each segment is 2 s long and sampled at 256 Hz.

-Let $x$ denote the clean EEG signal and $N$ denote the artifact signal (EOG or EMG).
-A contaminated EEG signal $y$ is generated as:
+Given a clean EEG signal $x$ and an artifact signal $N$, the contaminated EEG signal $y$ is generated by linear mixing:

-where $\lambda$ controls the noise intensity.
-The signal-to-noise ratio (SNR) is adjusted by changing the parameter $\lambda$ as following:
+where $\lambda$ controls the artifact intensity according to the target signal-to-noise ratio (SNR):